Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Conclusion

 \section{Conclusion}

-Online multimodal marketing involves both image and text; hence, it provides an ideal domain for computing the relationship between these two modalities.
-The domain also offers a success metric for the adequacy of a semantic interpretation; good interpretations are those that predict which image-text pairs will result in successful campaigns.
-We developed a computational approach to capture the environmental context and congruence in multimodal online marketing content.
-External knowledge from KGs (e.g., ConceptNet) enhanced the multimodal representation that decreased the semantic distance between the two modalities of a multimodal content, capturing the cross-modal semantic relationships better.
-External knowledge from KGs improved the the success prediction of online crowdfunding campaigns.
-The approach facilitates the prediction of successful marketing campaigns, including the crowdfunding application studied here and more generally, the effectiveness of persuasive economic and public service campaigns.
+Online multimodal crowdfunding campaigns, which involve both images and text, offer an ideal domain for studying the relationship between multiple modalities and predicting campaign success.
+This setting provides a concrete success metric for evaluating semantic interpretations as effective interpretations accurately predict which image-text pairs will lead to successful campaigns.
+In this study, we developed a computational approach to capture the cross-modal context and enhance congruence in multimodal content for crowdfunding campaigns.
+By incorporating external knowledge from knowledge graphs (e.g., ConceptNet), we enhanced cross-modal contextual congruence in multimodal representations.
+This incorporation reduced the semantic distance between textual and visual modalities, enabling better capture of cross-modal semantic relationships.
+Our findings demonstrate that using external knowledge from knowledge graphs improves the prediction of success in online crowdfunding campaigns over the baseline approaches.
+This approach not only facilitates the prediction of successful campaigns in the crowdfunding domain but also has broader implications for enhancing the effectiveness of persuasive economic and public service campaigns.